 Are you owed Restitution?

-CDCR currently collects $400,000 monthly for victims who have been named in court orders as being entitled to restitution paid by the criminal who committed the crime.
+The California Department of Corrections and Rehabilitation (CDCR) currently collects $400,000 on average, per month for victims who have been named in court orders as being entitled to restitution paid by the offender who committed the crime.
 Often, the information sent to CDCR by the county courts does not include victim address information to let CDCR know where to send the money collected.
-However, state law provides that victims can come forward at anytime to claim restitution collected on their behalf.
+However, state law provides that victims can come forward at any time to claim restitution collected on their behalf.

 There must be a court order.
-The California Department of Corrections and Rehabilitation (CDCR) can only collect victim restitution when the felon has been convicted, sentenced to state prison, and the court has ordered the offender to pay a specific amount to a specific victim.
+The CDCR can only collect victim restitution when the offender has been convicted, sentenced to state prison, and the court has ordered the offender to pay a specific amount to a specific named victim.
 This is usually called a direct order or a victim restitution order.
 It is intended to cover economic losses suffered by the victim.
 The court order must specify a dollar amount.
-CDCR cannot collect on orders where the dollar amount shows "To Be Determined" or "TBD."
+CDCR cannot collect on orders where the dollar amount shows “Reserved”, "To Be Determined" or "TBD."

 CDCR receives victim address information in less than 50% of felony cases when victim restitution is ordered and the offender is sentenced to state prison.
 Consequently, CDCR will collect on the restitution order but cannot distribute the money collected until the victim's address is found.
-If the court ordered restitution to be paid to you, call us at 1-877-256-6877 to make sure we know where to send the money that we collect for you.
+If the court ordered restitution to be paid to you, call us, toll-free, at 1-877-256-6877 to make sure we know where to send the money that we collect for you.